andymckay/dsf-board-report/report-2013.rst

 * Simon Meers
 * Tim Graham

-Corporate members (in alphabetical order):
+The following corporate members were added to the Django Software Foundation (in alphabetical order):

 * Elysium Digital
 * iXSystems